 7. Board Effectiveness and Evaluation

-member-owners.
+As always, the Governance Committee is happy to hear from Peninsula Co-op’s member-owners.
 We welcome your input, feedback and thoughts.

 Governance Committee Members